jitsedesmet/thesis/_papers/thesis-report/chapters/use-case.typ

 This use case follows the LDBC @snb~@bib:ldbc use case.
 Every person has information about themselves and can create _posts_ and _comments_.
 Both posts and comments are _messages_, and a comment is a reply to some message.
-Messages have an id, a browser, a location IP, content, tags, and a creator.
+Messages have an ID, a browser, a location IP, content, tags, and a creator.
 @fig:schema-snb shows the schema used within this use case as copied from the
 #link("https://github.com/ldbc/ldbc_snb_datagen_hadoop#graph-schema")[LDBC @snb] GitHub.
 @fig:snb-read and @fig:snb-write show two example queries over the @snb data that respectively read, and write data.